 - When placing the berries on the trays, ensure they are not touching.
 The air flow needs to move around each berry while dehydrating.

-- To speed the dehydrating process up a bit, take a toothpick and prick each berry half way through the drying process.
+- If you need to speed the dehydrating process up a bit, take a toothpick and prick each blueberry halfway through the drying process.

 Mega